Unveiling the CP-odd Higgs in a Generalized 2HDM at a Muon Collider: Theoretical and experimental constraints on model parameters:

 The most stringent condition that constrains our model parameter space is the 125 GeV Higgs decaying to a pair of light pseudoscalars~\cite{CMS:2020ffa,CMS:2024zfv}.
 In our work, we have taken the higher CP-even Higgs $m_H$ to be 125 GeV.
-However, in this case, LEP limits translate that either $m_A$ or $m_h$ can be $< m_H/2$.
+However, in this case, from consideration of the LEP bounds, we know that either $m_A$ or $m_h$ can be $< m_H/2$.
 As we are interested in low mass pseudoscalar for the collider analysis, we keep $m_h=$ 110 GeV, i.e. $> {m_h}/2$.
 For detailed discussion, please see Refs.~\cite{Ghosh:2020tfq,Ghosh:2021jeg}.
-We have explicitly checked that $HAA$ coupling (Eq.~\ref{eq:haa}) can be made very less by suitable adjustment of $\tan\beta,m^2_{12}$ and $m_h$, thus avoiding the direct search constraints from $H\to A A$.
+We have explicitly checked that $HAA$ coupling (Eq.~\ref{eq:haa}) can be made very small by suitable adjustment of $\tan\beta, m^2_{12}$ and $m_h$, thus avoiding the direct search constraints from $H\to A A$.

 We conclude this section with the remark that we have taken $m_h = 110$ GeV, $m_H=125$ GeV, $m_H^\pm=165$ GeV, $m_A \in [30,50]$ GeV and $\tan\beta \in [50,80]$ for our collider analysis.